kelseyhightower/vault-controller/docs/deployment-guide.md

 ### Create the vault-controller Secret

-Create the `vault-controller` and store the Vault root key.
-This will allow the Vault Controller to authenticate with the Vault server and generate tokens for Pods.
+Store the Vault root key in a Kubernetes secret.
+This will allow the Vault Controller to reference the Vault root key at deployment time, authenticate with the Vault server, and generate tokens for Pods.
 Only the Vault Controller should have access to the root key.

 ```
 kubectl -n vault-controller \